nandaferreira/nandaferreira/README.md

 # Hi!
 My name´s Fernanda

-</div> 🎓 I'm currently majoring in Computer Science at UFU
+🎓 I'm currently majoring in Computer Science at UFU

-</div>  I'm studying Java
+👩‍💻I'm studying Java

-</div>  I love playing the guitar and taking my dog for a walk
+💟I love playing the guitar and taking my dog for a walk

 <div>
   <a href="https://github.com/nandaferreira">